Bailbrook House, Bath UK

-Following the successful Alcohol CPD courses held in 2014-2016; we are delighted to announce the line-up for our 2017 course, featuring some exciting new inputs as part of an International Workshop “The Ubiquity of Alcohol” which will focus on marketing, availability and industry influence.
+Following the successful Alcohol CPD courses held in 2014-2017; we are delighted to announce the line-up for our 2018 course, featuring some exciting new inputs.

 “Extremely informative course and relevant to current alcohol policy challenges.
 Good venue, convenient location and lovely setting.
 Module well organised and brilliant range of speakers.